-Some say it is all historical fact and some say it is just a story, written to give the Jewish people of every generation a ray of hope.
+Some say it is all historical fact and some historians argue that it is just a story, written to give the Jewish people of every generation a ray of hope and optimism.
 For in the story the Jews are allowed to fight back, and once given a fighting chance - they win.

 In the story the Jews survive, Mordechai the Jew becomes a national hero and the Jews are allowed to live in peace in Persia.

 In reality this has rarely been the case.
-The Jews have not been able to fight back and they have been kicked out of every land, as the great Robert Zimmerman writes (aka Bob Dylan)
+The Jews have not been able to fight back and they have been kicked out of every land.
+As the great poet Robert Zimmerman, (a.k.a.
+Bob Dylan) writes;

 The neighborhood bully, been driven out of every land